rsinghlab/scNODE/data/README.md

 # data

 Pre-processing of three scRNA-seq datasets.
-The raw and pre-processed data can be downloaded from [here](https://doi.org/10.6084/m9.figshare.25601610.v1).
+The raw and pre-processed data can be downloaded from [here](https://doi.org/10.6084/m9.figshare.25601610.v1) and put in this directory.

 | ID | Dataset            | Species      | # Cells | # Timepoints | Source                                                                                              |
 |----|--------------------|--------------|---------|--------------|-----------------------------------------------------------------------------------------------------|